CamoLover/cpp-envrionment-setup/README.md

 ### 3. Mystery Island
 A text-based adventure game where players navigate through an interactive story.

+### 4. SCiPnet
+A fake SCP terminal, ressembling a SCiPnet terminal from the SCP foundation.

 ## Setup Instructions

 1. **Initial Setup**